 Once you’re done with running GTA 5 as administrator, follow these steps:

-- Select the second option in the pop-up window, “Verify integrity of game files.”
-Give it some time to verify and download any corrupted files, and it will take a couple of minutes.
+Select the second option in the pop-up window, “Verify integrity of game files.”
+Give it some time to verify and download any corrupted files, which will take a few minutes.

 For Epic Games